PLHC/order-book/README.md

 activity of the multiple traders on the market.
 It creates and maintains around 1000 orders in each orderbook by sending one update/deletion/insertion request per orderbook every 200µs, resulting in 15,000 requests per second.
-A [Display Client](server_and_client_grpc/Client/DisplayClient/DisplayClient.h) process is used to display the state of the market, requesting a view update of the different orderbooks 20 times a second.
+A [Display Client](server_and_client_grpc/Client/DisplayClient/DisplayClient.h) process is used to display the state of the market in the terminal, requesting a view update of the different orderbooks 20 times a second.
 Finally, database insertions cost per client request has been measured between 7 and 15µs.

 ## Optimization